ftaruc/ftaruc.github.io/_posts/2021-01-15-on-missing-values.markdown

 ![MICE-explained](https://ferdie.org/images/MICE.jpg)

 The procedure imputes missing data through an iterative series of predictive models.
-The model in practice is through regression.
+The model in practice is through `regression`.

 <u>Step 1:</u> A simple imputation, such as imputing the mean, is performed for every missing value in the dataset.
 These mean imputations can be thought of as `place-holders`.